SolidWallOfCode/txn_box/doc/directive.en.rst

    do:
    - set-preq-host: example.one
-   - set-preq-field.x-host-valid: true
+   - set-proxy-req-field.x-host-valid: true

 The "do" key contains a list of directives, each of which is an object.
 The first such object is the "set-preq-host" object.
 It will be invoked with :code:`drtv_node` being the object in the list for "do", while :code:`name` will be "set-preq-host" and :code:`key_value` the value for the "set-preq-host" key, that is "example.one".
-For illustrative purposes, a "set-preq-field" directive follows, which is handled in the same way.
-For that, :code:`drtv_node` is the second object in the list, :code:`name` is "set-preq-field", :code:`arg` is "x-host-valid", and :code:`key_value` is "true".
+For illustrative purposes, a "set-proxy-req-field" directive follows, which is handled in the same way.
+For that, :code:`drtv_node` is the second object in the list, :code:`name` is "set-proxy-req-field", :code:`arg` is "x-host-valid", and :code:`key_value` is "true".

 A more complex example would be